 and it fell; and great was the fall of it.”

 St Augustine tells us the fate of those who hear God’s words and does them, and then for emphasis those who do not, hearing is not enough, the words must be planted in our soul and bear fruit in our actions and deeds.

-Who are the poor in spirit in the first beatitude, “Blessed are you poor, for yours is the kingdom of God?”
+Who are the poor in spirit in the first beatitude, “Blessed are the poor in spirit, for theirs is the kingdom of God?”
 St Augustine teaches us that the poor in spirit are those who “are humble and God fearing,” whose spirit is not proud, not puffed up by the wind.
-St Augustine contrasts this with the spirit of the proud, in a passage quoted by the Catholic Catechism, that though the “proud seek after and love the kingdoms of the earth” while the poor in spirit possess the kingdom of heaven.

 Who are the meek in the beatitude, “Blessed are the meek, for they shall inherit the earth?”
 St Augustine teaches us that the “meek are those who do not yield to acts of wickedness, and do not resist evil, but overcome evil with good.
 Let those who are not meek quarrel and fight for earthly and temporal things,” while the meek “by inheritance shall possess the earth from which they cannot be driven out.”
 As in Romans, “Do not be overcome by evil, but overcome evil with good.”